-Figure 44 Configure Port Handler
+Figure 48 Configure Port Handler

 - 10. In the Host address IP field, enter the IP Address previously assigned to the Print Server device. - 11.
 In the Printer Name field, enter the Logical Port name on the Print Server.
-(L1 for Port 1, L2 for port 2). - 12.
-Click Finish, then select appropriate drivers for Windows 98 etc as required. - 13.
+(L1 for Parallel Port, L2 for USB Port).

+- 12. Click Finish, then select appropriate drivers for Windows 3.1, Windows 95/98 etc as required. - 13.
 The new Printer Agent will now appear in the Printer Agent List window.